 Exemption requested by the NWW group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION NWW response to Commission position Commission response to revised Joint Recommendation selectivity studies providing increased selectivity which will remove most of the undersized catch.
 EWG 18-06 notes that the argument that handling costs have a disproportionate negative economic impact, is ambiguous for the UK fleet, since 70% of the small quantity of haddock discards are >MCRS and may be sold.
 Recent observer data suggest a discard rate of only 0.6% which would render the de minimis request excessive.
 EWG 18-06 concludes that there are selective gears which could reduce discards.
 Plenary STECF agrees with the EWG comments.
 STECF further concludes that the justification for this exemption is weak and that uptake of selective gears should be a matter of priority.
 By-catches of pelagic species (mackerel, horse mackerel, herring, boarfish, greater silver EWG Information (on selectivity and disproportionate costs) to support the justification for this combined de minimis was not provided.
 NEW EXEMPTION Combined de minimis The Commission rejects this exemption. as supporting data and justifications are absent as identified by STECF.
-Selectivity can be Single stock de minimis, bottom trawls, seines beam trawls : Horse mackerel The Group is asked to submit their request for single stock de minimis for mackerel and horse mackerel in a separate Joint Recommendation to
+Selectivity can be Single stock de minimis, bottom trawls, seines beam trawls : Horse mackerel The Commission accepts a 1 year provisional exemption for these single stocks.
+The Member States are invited to submit to the Commission

 Exemption requested by the NWW group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION NWW response to Commission position Commission response to revised Joint Recommendation smelt) caught by vessels using bottom trawls and seines, and beam trawls in ICES subarea VI and VIIb-k TR2 pelagic discards (STECF data for all countries- 2016) amount to about 6% of discards but no comparable information was presented on beam trawl and seine fisheries included in this exemption.
 EWG 18-06 notes that the supporting information proposes a safeguards approach (25%) based on a French discard profile indicating that safeguards should be revised over time.
 Profiles are required for other countries.
 STECF (PLEN 18-01) provided advice on a similar combined de minimis request (see above) incorporating safeguards and raised several concerns.
 Due to lack of information, EWG 18-06 is unable to assess whether selectivity is difficult to improve in this fishery or whether costs of handling unwanted catches are disproportionate.
-Suggested additional data to be requested: a) Fishery information for beam trawl and seine net fisheries. b) Information related to safeguards countries other than improved. area 6 and 7b-k @ 7% 2019 and 2020 then 6% 2021 mackerel area 6 and 7b-k @ 7% 2019 and 2020 then 6% 2021 allow STECF to look at their request and supporting information.
-This would allow the undisputed parts of the Joint Recommendation to be accepted and help the delegated act to be in place by 1 January 2019
+Suggested additional data to be requested: a) Fishery information for beam trawl and seine net fisheries. b) Information related to safeguards countries other than improved. area 6 and 7b-k @ 7% 2019 and 2020 then 6% 2021 mackerel area 6 and 7b-k @ 7% 2019 and 2020 then 6% 2021 by 30 May 2019 all additional relevant data and information to justify these exemptions under art.
+15 paragraph 5(c) of the CFP Regulation - e.g. to prove that improvements in selectivity are difficult to achieve or disproportionate costs of handling unwanted catches for specific fishing gears.
+The Scientific, Technical and Economic Committee for Fisheries (STECF) shall assess those data and that information by 1 September 2019.
+In the event that such an evaluation considers that the additional information does not provide sufficient justification then this de minimis exemption will cease to apply as of January 1 2020.